 For staff to initiate and process a case on an alleged violation, the complainant must provide the Division with their name and contact information; the city does not accept anonymous complaints.
-That said, the city will protect the anonymity of the complainant by not disclosing or providing personal identifying information to the public unless the complaining party provides consent to do so or unless required by a court order.
+That said, the city will protect the anonymity of the complainant by not disclosing or providing personal identifying information to the public unless the complaining party provides consent to do so or unless required by a court order (per Govt.
+Code Section 6255).